Architecting a blockchain solution for the enterprise

 Cryptocurrency may have gotten all the buzz last year, but the underlying technology is what we should really be talking about.
-In this article, JAX London speaker Vinita Rathi explores why Blockchain and distributed ledger technology platforms deserve our attention.
+In this article, Blockchain Technology Conference speaker Vinita Rathi explores why blockchain and distributed ledger technology platforms deserve our attention.

 Cryptocurrency was a massive buzzword across all sectors of technology and finance last year, but since then the whole cryptocurrency hype has seen a downfall.
 While the future of cryptocurrencies is still unknown for the most part, its dominance in real economy is yet to be understood.
 However, I would like to discuss here is the underlying technology that cryptocurrencies are based on, specifically Blockchain and various distributed ledger technology platforms such as Hyperledger, Ethereum, NEM, and more.

 Recently, I was approached by a firm that is in the process of digitizing medical records of citizens of an African nation.
 They wanted to not only control access to the medical records via biometric recognition and authentication, but also put technology in place to ensure that the medical records were immutable once they were in the system.
 The key points for consideration were:

 - Immutability and data integrity

 While we looked at several private blockchain solutions like Waves, NEM, or Corda, we noticed that Hyperledger Fabric stood out amongst all of them time and time again for both this use case as well as others we had been working on.

 The key decisions that ruled in favor of Hyperledger Fabric were: